deepakraj-dj/linux-health-monitor/README.md

 # Linux System Health Monitor with Telegram Alerts
 ## Overview
-A lightweight Bash script that monitors your Linux server health and sends real-time reports straight to your Telegram.
-This tool provides continuous server monitoring with automated scheduling using cron jobs and secure token management through a separate configuration file.
+This project automates server health monitoring using a simple Bash script.
+Instead of manually checking your server status, the script collects key metrics and sends them directly to your Telegram account via cron job automation.
+Perfect for DevOps engineers, system administrators, and anyone who needs to keep tabs on their Linux servers.

 ## Architecture Diagram
 ![Architecture Diagram](docs/architecture_diagram.png)

+## Key Features:
+ - Real-time CPU, RAM, and disk space monitoring
+ - Tracks system uptime and failed SSH login attempts
+ - Automated execution every 30 minutes via cron jobs
+ - Secure token management using separate configuration file
+ - Lightweight implementation with minimal server overhead
+ - Direct Telegram notifications to your phone or desktop

 ## What It Does